koushikkhan/koushikkhan.github.io_test/_posts/2023-03-22-bash-commands-for-cloud-part-1.md

 #### :point_right: The `ls` command

-`ls` stands for listing, which returns all the files and directories (folders) availble inside the `pwd`.
+`ls` stands for listing, which returns names of all the files and directories (folders) availble inside the `pwd`.

 ``` python